HughP/Supporting-Evidence-for-OLAC-Provenance/README.md

 ## Credits

-Andy Back's work can be seen on a different branch.
+Andy Black's work can be seen on a different branch.
 Matt Lee's work is on the main branch and is most of the XSLT.